(This article was originally published on the 29th August 2017 and updated on the 12th of January 2022).

 You do not want to overspend and leave nothing for your savings.
 Try to spend within your means and alternatively you may opt for cheaper goods.
 There are many ways to celebrate without blowing your budget.

 This article is prepared by Direct Lending, an online personal lending platform with the mission to provide simple, safe and affordable financing to all hardworking adults.
 We help borrowers to find, apply and receive financing that most suit them.
-Our service is 100% free.
+Our service is 100% free, no upfront payments, no processing fees.